harendra-kumar/concise-haskell/preface.rst

 in conciseness and presentation.
 The GHC manual only describes the GHC specific language extensions.
-They are described mostly from the GHC developer's perspective and in the sequence they were developed rather than in a holistic view of the language which makes it hard to find relevant things and build a consistent picture quickly.
+They are described mostly from the GHC developer's perspective and in the sequence they were developed rather than in a holistic view of the language which makes it hard to find relevant material and build a consistent picture quickly.

 The goal of this text is to build one holistic view of all available language